Week Three Update!

 Big orange mixer arrives on March 9 to pour footings for porch support posts.
 "Digger" (looking stylish in the tan overalls) and Jimmy Leahey prepare to direct the concrete into the holes Jimmy dug earlier.
 Jimmy corrects the shoot.
 Digger and Jimmy direct the flow of the concrete into forms designed to ultimately support the posts. #Dayeight

 Day one!
 Signed the papers at noon on March 1, 2017 and headed right to the house to begin swinging hammers.
 Expert carpenter, Rick Houldsworth, was waiting at the house, anxious to get to work.
 First order of business was securing this porch, which has a bit of a slant to it.
-Rick took this picture of Missy, Buoy & me full of smiles...mainly because we hadn't started work yet.
-Since the slant of the porch was not a direct result of my girth, Rick suggested we needed to secur
+Rick suggested we needed to secure the thing right away.
+Permit pulled, old rotted wood deck ripped away on day one, staging in place to hold up the roof.
+Took a bit of time to lift the roof back into i

-This is an attempt to track the absurd story of two middle aged empty-nesters as they try to resurrect an 1888 Victorian Farmhouse.
-Come join us in our journey as we meet the good people of Stockbridge, Massachusetts and surrounding towns.
-Celebrate with us the small victories (and curse the inevitable setbacks) as we undertake a sympathetic restoration of the Palmer/Loveless farmhouse! #TANGLEDWEED
+This is an attempt to track the absurd story of a middle aged empty-nester as he tries to resurrect an 1888 Victorian Farmhouse.
+Come join me in my journey as I meet the good people of Stockbridge, Massachusetts and surrounding towns.
+Celebrate the small victories (and curse the inevitable setbacks) as I undertake a sympathetic restoration of the Palmer/Loveless farmhouse! #TANGLEDWEED